Leafwing-Studios/Emergence/design/src/water.md

 However, it has several key limitations:

 - serious aesthetic issues: dried terrain looks horrible
-- interesting water engineering mechanics are limited to late game
+- most of the interesting tools to control water flow (digging holes, pumping water, irrigation) are limited to late game
-- drought mechanics are frustrating: limited ability to respond but strong ability to predict, leaving you slowly watching as your population dies
+- drought mechanics are frustrating: limited ability to respond but strong ability to predict, leaving you to slowly watch as your population dies when things go wrong
 - immersion challenges: growing crops doesn't take more water, no floods, no rainfall, water from nowhere
 - river-centric design with high water sources seems quite fragile: hand-authored maps only